home-assistant/developers.home-assistant/docs/voice/intent-recognition/template-sentence-syntax.md

     wildcard: true
 ```

 will match sentences such as "play the white album by the beatles".
-The `PlayAlbum` intent will have an `album` slot with "the white album " (note the trailing whitespace) and an `artist` slot with "the beatles".
+The `PlayAlbum` intent will have an `album` slot with `"the white album "` (note the trailing space) and an `artist` slot with "the beatles".

 ### Expansion Rules